What should I bring with me when I come for a scheduled office appointment?

 - Remove Gastric Band and convert to Gastric Bypass: $20,000

-Will my insurance cover this operation?
+Will my insurance cover bariatric surgery?

 Most health insurance companies will cover most of this surgical procedure.
 However, there are so many plans that it is best to contact us and to schedule an appointment.

-How safe is this operation?
+How safe is weight loss surgery?

 Like every operation, there is a risk.
 Because our patients already have health-related problems, there is an increased risk of complications.
 However, our team makes sure they thoroughly screen you to make sure that there are no surprises on the operating table.
 If we feel that it is not safe to operate on you, we will not proceed.
 However we will gladly work with you in order for you to be eligible for the operation.
 Your team will be behind you 100% before, during, and after the surgery.